SINTEF/dlite/README.md

 	2. Modify the variable ROOT_PATH to your root folder
 	3. Modify the variable PYTHON_EXECUTABLE to Python version 3.x executable
 	4. Check the version number of hdf5 library
+    5. To build in Win64 mode, add '-G "Visual Studio 15 Win64"' after cmake command when generating the solution (not building)
 7. Open a git-bash window:
 	1. Change the directory to your root folder
 	2. Type `sh bootstrap-win.sh` and press enter